maximilian-hahn/exploreCOSMOS/README.md

 ## Control Panel

 - **show/hide vertices:** shows all vertices of the model as points to ease targeting a specific vertex or hides them again.
 - **compute posterior:** triggers the computation of the posterior mean if at least one vertex of the shape has been modified.
-The resulting shape is shown.
+The modifed vertices are marked with green spheres, representing landmarks, and are the ones that are taken into account for the computation.
+The resulting posterior mean is shown as a shape.
 - **scale principal components:** allows the scaling of the first ten principal components by changing the corresponding normally distributed alpha values in the range [-3,3].
 The earlier principal components represent a higher variance in the model than the later ones, so scaling them modifies the shape more.
 - **reset to mean shape:** shows the mean shape of the model by setting all alpha values to zero.
 - **generate random shape:** computes a new shape by generating new random normally distributed alpha values to scale the principal components.